Async Batch Processing for High-Volume Invoices

 Conclusion

 Transitioning from sequential document processing to an async batch architecture transforms CAM reconciliation from a month-end bottleneck into a scalable, auditable workflow.
 By combining non-blocking execution, coordinate-aware extraction, strict schema validation, and intelligent retry logic, CRE technology teams can process high-volume invoices with deterministic accuracy.
+The key operational constraint to remember: pdfplumber parsing is CPU-bound and must run in a ProcessPoolExecutor—a thread pool will not parallelize it due to the GIL.
 This architectural shift not only accelerates financial close timelines but also provides property managers and real estate accountants with transparent, lease-compliant expense allocation at portfolio scale.